-The department of Radiotherapy was granted Regional Cancer Centre status by the Ministry in 2002.
+The Department of Radiotherapy was granted Regional Cancer Centre status by the Ministry in 2002.
 An Oncology ward was established in 2006.
 The MoHFW, Government of India, has subsequently accorded sanction for construction of a separate RCC building.
-Accordingly a separate block for Regional Cancer Centre with a capacity for 82 inpatient beds (including 20 special ward beds), outpatient facilities, day care centre, ICU, etc has been constructed.
+Accordingly, a separate block for Regional Cancer Centre with a capacity for 82 inpatient beds (including 20 special ward beds), outpatient facilities, day care center, ICU, etc has been constructed.
 The RCC building, with wards and OPD blocks, was inaugurated on 23.01.2008.

-In 2008, JIPMER was made an Institution of National Importance under an Act of Parliament (JIPMER Puducherry Act, 2008) and charged with responsibilities to develop teaching in under-graduate and postgraduate medical education in all branches.
-All cancer treatments including high precision Intensity modulated and Image Guided Radiotherapy as well as latest chemotherapy are given free-of-charge to poor patients and high precision radiotherapy at very token charges for affordable patients to cover the cost of consumables.
+In 2008, JIPMER was made an Institution of National Importance under an Act of Parliament (JIPMER Puducherry Act, 2008) and charged with responsibilities to develop teaching in undergraduate and postgraduate medical education in all branches.
+All cancer treatments including high precision Intensity-modulated and Image-Guided Radiotherapy, as well as latest chemotherapy, are given free-of-charge to poor patients and high precision radiotherapy at very token charges for affordable patients to cover the cost of consumables.
 This makes JIPMER a unique center where poor patients can get free treatments for cancer treated with the state-of-the-art technology.
-Patients below poverty line are given benefit through Rastriya Arogya Nidhi (RAN) scheme where high quality treatment is provided free to patient.
+Patients below the poverty line are given benefit through Rashtriya Arogya Nidhi (RAN) scheme where high-quality treatment is provided free to the patient.
 More than 35 patients have already availed this facility since July 2012.

 Milestones in Development of Radiotherapy Department, RCC JIPMER

 - 1964 – Setting up of radiology Department in JIPMER and provision of one Cobalt-60 teletherapy unit under “Colombo Plan”

 - 1971 – Preloaded brachytherapy facilities started at JIPMER using radium & caesium sources.